 The only issues I have with the film are the following points.
 I don’t find it plausible that Elster would have left Judy alive, she knew what they had done and she could have gone to the Police or blackmailed him.
-If Elster wanted no trace left back to him why leave her alive?
+If Elster wanted no trace left back to him of the crime, why leave Judy alive afterwards?

 I also don’t get why Judy didn’t just run away once Scottie found her and invited her out for dinner.
 I also don’t get why the reveal to what had happened in the bell tower was shown so early in the film.
 I think it would have been more impactful if the truth had been learnt by us and Scottie jointly during the scene where Judy puts on the necklace.

 I’d like to say happy 60th birthday to one of Hitchcock’s greatest achievements.
 Well done to James Stewart and Kim Novak for so perfectly conveying tragedy, love, desire, pain, fear and obsession to us.
 Thanks to all the cast and crew for their hard work to help make this film.

 What do you think of this film?
 Please share your thoughts and views below.